PerchikKirill/PerchikKirill/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)   My name is Kirill
 ==============================================================================================================================

 Hello there!
-I am a beginner front-end developer with experience in creating web pages using HTML, CSS, and JavaScript.
-I am passionate about creating interactive and engaging user interfaces and constantly working to improve my skills and knowledge in this field.
-My skills include React JS, as well as Git and the basics of web design.
+I am a front-end developer with experience in creating web pages using HTML, CSS, and JavaScript.
+I am passionate about creating interactive and engaging user interfaces.

 ### Skills